utah-cs4470-sp23/class/spec.md

 Whitespace is allowed between any two tokens and consists of any sequence of spaces, line comments, block comments, and newline escapes.
-Line comments are a `//`, followed by any sequence of non-newline characters, followed by but not including a newline or end of file.
-Block comments are a `/*`, followed by any sequence of characters not including `*/`, followed by `*/`).
+Line comments are a `//`, followed by any sequence of non-newline characters.
+Block comments are a `/*`, followed by any sequence of characters not including `*/`, followed by `*/`.
 Newline escapes are a backslash followed immediately by a newline.

+A single-line comment nevers contain a newline character, so the newline character at the end of a single-line comment generates a distinct newline token.
+Conversely, a multi-line comment may contain newline characters, and those contained newline characters do not generate distinct newline tokens.

 Multiple consecutive newline tokens must be squashed into one.